-Well, I am talking about a source level API, so I don't see
+Well, I am talking about a source level API, so I don't see your point really.

 Plus, I disagree with your example.